Epicentre to dismiss uncontactable chairman, conduct investigative audit

 It previously disclosed the statutory demands on the two alleged creditors on July 16 but did not reveal their identities.
 The agreements had appeared to be signed off by Mr Kenneth Lim, the company said at the time.

-In its response to SGX, the company said that of these five loan agreements, three claims were allegedly from Gemma Martinez totalling S$610,000; and two claims from Curtichs Javier totalling S$408,000, both include the loan amount and interest owed.
+In its response to SGX, the company said that of these five loan agreements, three claims were allegedly from Gemma Martinez totalling S$610,000, and two claims from Curtichs Javier totalling S$408,000, with both inclusive of the loan amount and interest owed.

-In its first police report dated July 15, the company said it had received two letters from the Essex Court Chambers in Duxton stating it was in debt to the two individuals that the company "do not know and have no business with".
+In its first police report dated July 15, the company said it had received two letters from the Essex Court Chambers in Duxton stating it was in debt to the two individuals that the company "does not know and has no business with".

 Epicentre expanded on the "discrepancies" in the letters, such as the company seal which said "Broadwell Limited" instead of "Epicentre Holdings Limited", as well as the wrong colour of stamp used which was red instead of blue.
 The two letters also had the wrong registration number for the company, and the wrong address.